iDevicesInc/SweetBlue/README.md

     // New BleDevice instances are provided through this listener.
-    // Nested listeners then listen for connection and read results. final DiscoveryListener discoveryListener = new DiscoveryListener()
+    // Nested listeners then listen for connection and read results.
+    // Obviously you will want to structure your actual code a little better.
+    // The deep nesting simply demonstrates the async-callback-based nature of the API. final DiscoveryListener discoveryListener = new DiscoveryListener()
     {
     	@Override public void onEvent(DiscoveryEvent e)